-- Outline the underlying factors that affect social structure (i.e., cultural, economic, political, etc.) and the culturally significant institutions and processes that change over time and influence social behavior.
-Through class discussion, written projects, quizzes and/or exams, students will be able to communicate their understanding of these relevant concepts. - Develop and communicate hypothetical explanations for intuitional and organizational behavior within the field of disaster management or social context. - Recognize the prevailing global priorities and frameworks for intuitional, organizational and social systems. - Draw on the social and behavioral sciences to evaluate contemporary problems using social science research methodology.
+- 1. Develop and communicate hypothetical explanations for intuitional and organizational behavior within the field of disaster management or social context. - 2.
+Recognize the prevailing global priorities and frameworks for intuitional, organizational and social systems. - 3.
+Draw on the social and behavioral sciences to evaluate contemporary problems using social science research methodology.